falconry/falcon/docs/user/tutorial-asgi.rst

   cultivate a habit of making your code secure by design and secure by default.

-  In this case, we see that generating thumbnails on the fly, based on arbitrary dimensions embedded in the URI, could easily be misused to create a denial-of-service attack.
+  In this case, we see that generating thumbnails on the fly, based on arbitrary dimensions embedded in the URI, could easily be abused to create a denial-of-service attack.

   This particular attack is mitigated by validating the input (in this case, the